kmaaallen/UCD-resume/README.md

 ## Project
 This project is part of Code Institute's Diploma in Software Development.
-It is to create a CV webpage, showcasing a developer's skills, work experience and personal statement.
-The aim of this webpage is to act as a CV for potential employers and demonstrate skills in responsive design.
+It is to create a CV webpage, showcasing a developer's skills, work experience personal statement and other relevant content to attract potential employers.
+It should demonstrate responsive and user centric design.
 ## Technology
 This project was written in Cloud9 using HTML,CSS and Bootstrap.
 It utilises Font Awesome and Hover.css libraries in addition to Bootstrap.